mulle-nat/minimal-mistakes/README.md

 **[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)** is a two column responsive Jekyll theme perfect for powering your GitHub hosted blog.

+This fork was made to run with a plain jane jekyll 2.5.2 installation.
+I removed the Octopress dependency, because it's not really needed and I don't want it.
+I removed the Gemfile.lock because it caused undue grief in a docker environment.

 ## Minimal Mistakes is all about:

 * Responsive templates.
 Looking good on mobile, tablet, and desktop.